appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/data-theorem-mobile-secure.md

 | `$AC_DT_UPLOAD_API_KEY` | Specifies the Data Theorem Mobile Secure Upload API Key.
 You need to obtain your organization's Upload API key from the portal.
 For more details, refer to [this document](https://docs.securetheorem.com/mobile_security_devops/uploading_mobile_apps.html). | Required |

-### Output Variables

-The **Data Theorem Mobile Secure** step does not produce any output variables.
-The results are shown in the build log.

 ---

 To access the source code of this component, please use the following link: